-Beans are a great way to “bulk” up meals so they feel more filling.
+Beans are are a seriously filling food and a great way to “bulk” up meals.
 They also pack in nutrients that help with weight loss like protein, fiber, and complex carbs.
 Complex carbs break down slower in your body, so you’ll feel full longer.

 Beans also rank low on the glycemic index, so they won’t turn your blood glucose levels upside down and will keep your cravings at bay, says Navarro.
 Our favorite kinds are black beans, which provide 15 grams of protein and fiber for every cup.

-Oatmeal is a popular breakfast for a reason—it helps keep you full throughout the day.
+Oatmeal is a popular breakfast for a reason—it has a reputation for being a filling food that helps keep you full throughout the day.
 Oatmeal is a great source of fiber (4g per 1 cup serving), particularly a type of soluble fiber called beta-glucan, and it has 6g protein per 1 cup cooked (1 serving).

 Research shows that the soluble fiber in oats, promotes the release of satiety (aka, fullness) hormones and delays the emptying of the stomach.
 In fact, research shows that people who ate oatmeal for breakfast instead of ready-to-eat cereal ate fewer calories at lunch.

 Go for whole rolled oats, or steel cut oats instead of sweetened instant varieties (which have added sugar and are further processed, making them less filling).